neuroidss/lab-governance/People and Partners.md

 Accountabilities:
 - Training Facilitators, Secretaries, LeadLinks on the role
 - Monitoring the holacracy practice of Roles; offering feedback to enhance the quality of the practice
+- Providing Holacarcy articles and resources on request from Marketing

 ### Shaman - Aniko
 Purpose: Strong tribe